emilianavt/OpenSeeFace/README.md

 * Make the expression and hold it, then tick the recording box.
 * Keep holding the expression and move your head around and turn it in various directions.
 * After a short while, start talking while doing so if the expression should be compatible with talking.
-* When the "Percent Recorded" field is at around 50, untick the recording box and work on capturing another expression.
+* After doing this for a while, untick the recording box and work on capturing another expression.
-* When you have them all at around 50, go back to the first and go through them again to bring all the way to 100%.
+* Tick the train box and see if the expressions you gathered data for are detected accurately.
-* Then tick the train box and you should get some statistics in the lower part.
+* You should also get some statistics in the lower part of the component.
-* Tick the predict box and it will show you which expression you are making.
+* If there are issues with any expression being detected, keep adding data to it.

 To delete the captured data for an expression, type in its name and tick the "Clear" box.

 To save both the trained model and the captured training data, type in a filename including its full path in the "Filename" field and tick the "Save" box.
 To load it, enter the filename and tick the "Load" box.

-Up to 25 expressions are supported, but a more reasonable number is 5-6.
+### Hints

+* A reasonable number of expressions is six, including the neutral one.
+* Before starting to capture expressions, make some faces and wiggle your eyebrows around, to warm up the feature detection part of the tracker.
+* Once you have a detection model that works decently, when using it take a moment to check all the expressions work as intended and add a little data if not.

 # General notes

 * The tracking seems to be quite robust even with partial occlusion of the face, glasses or bad lighting conditions.
-* There is now an experimental gaze tracking model.
+* The highest quality model is selected with `--model 3`, the fastest model with the lowest tracking quality is `--model 0`.
+* Lower tracking quality mainly means more rigid tracking, making it harder to detect blinking and eyebrow motion.
 * Depending on the frame rate, face tracking can easily use up a whole CPU core.
 At 30fps for a single face, it should still use less than 100% of one core on a decent CPU.
+If tracking uses too much CPU, try lowering the frame rate.
+A frame rate of 20 is probably fine and anything above 30 should rarely be necessary.
-* When setting the number of faces to track to a higher number than the number of faces actually in view, the OpenCV face detection will attempt to find new faces every `--scan-every` frames.
-It can be quite slow, so try to set `--faces` no higher than the actual number of faces you are tracking.
+* When setting the number of faces to track to a higher number than the number of faces actually in view, the face detection model will run every `--scan-every` frames.
+This can slow things down, so try to set `--faces` no higher than the actual number of faces you are tracking.

 # Models

 Four pretrained models are included.
 Using the `--model` switch, it is possible to select them for tracking.
+The given fps values are for running the model on a single face video on a single CPU core.
+Lowering the frame rate would reduce CPU usage by a corresponding degree.

-* Model **0**: This is a very fast, low accuracy model based on ShuffleNetV2.
-(67fps)
+* Model **0**: This is a very fast, low accuracy model.
+(68fps)
 * Model **1**: This is a slightly slower model with better accuracy based on MobileNetV3.
-(62fps)
+(59fps)
 * Model **2**: This is a slower model with good accuracy based on ShuffleNetV2.
-(45fps)
+(50fps)
 * Model **3** (default): This is the slowest and highest accuracy model.
 It is based on MobileNetV3.
-(42fps)
+(44fps)

 FPS measurements are from running on one core of my CPU.